LeonS2k909/qb-warnmenu/README.md

 Commands

 ```
-/warnings - View your warnings
+/warnings - View your warnings.
+Admins can double click on the warning to delete warnings
-/delwarning <warningId> - Delete a warning (admin only)
 ```